crudbetter/demystifying-react-component-state/README.md

 demystifying-react-component-state
 ===============================

-Refrerence repository to accompany a future blog article.
+Reference repository to accompany a [blog article](http://www.sitepoint.com/demystifying-react-components-state/) on React components state and when to use them.

 ### Usage